varunsmurthy/machine-learning/tutorials/1_andrewng_machine_learning/week6/readme.md

     2)A large neural network with more parameters is prone to overfitting.
 It is also computationally expensive.
 In this case you can use regularization (increase $\lambda$) to address the overfitting.

 * Using a single hidden layer is a good starting default.
 You can train your neural network on a number of hidden layers using your cross validation set.
 You can then select the one that performs best.

+## 6-Part II: ML System Design

+## Lecture 3: Building a Spam classifier

+### 3a: Prioritizing What to Work On

+* System design example: Spam classifier
+    1) Decide on model features  (absence or presence of some $n$ separate words; 0s and 1s)
+    2) Check if high bias or high variance and perform relevant correction techniques.

+### 3b: Error analysis

+* Manually examine the errors on examples in the cross validation set and try to spot a trend where most of the errors were made.

+* It is very important to get error results as a single, numerical value.
+Otherwise it is difficult to assess your algorithm's performance.

+## Lecture 4: Handling Skewed Data

+### 4a: Error metrics for skewed classes

+* Consider a binary classification problem where one of the classes occurs very rarely (e.g., malignant tumour in a general population).
+In such a case, we use two error metrics

+    1) Precision: Fraction of all positive predictions that were correct (= true +ve/(true +ve + false +ve))
+    2) Recall: Fraction of all actual positive occurrences that were correctly identified (= true +ve/(true +ve + false -ve))

+### 4b: Trading Off Precision and Recall

+* Instead of using 0.5 as the threshold for $h\_\theta(x)$ in logistic regression, use a varying threshold and compute the F score and maximize it to get the best combined values of precision and recall.

+$$
+F\_1 = 2\frac{PR}{P+R}
+$$